 While Canada's system of income transfer programs and income taxes has helped to offset the growing gap in income and opportunity, it is not nearly as effective as it once was.
-The tax-benefit system offsets less than 40% of market inequality, compared to more than 70% prior to the mid-1990s.16
+The tax-benefit system offsets less than 40% of market inequality, compared to more than 70% prior to the mid-1990s.

-This downward trend in redistribution has been driven by policy choices which have reduced the role of means-tested17 transfers such as social assistance and through deep cuts to benefit levels and tighter eligibility rules (e.g., a new definition of "suitable employment" under Employment Insurance regulations).
+This downward trend in redistribution has been driven by policy choices which have reduced the role of means-tested transfers such as social assistance and through deep cuts to benefit levels and tighter eligibility rules (e.g., a new definition of "suitable employment" under Employment Insurance regulations).
 As a result, those in receipt of social assistance continue to subsist on benefits that see marginal, if any, increases and that place them well below any poverty measure used in Canada.
 Social assistance recipients are required to live a life replete with impossible choices: pay the rent or pay for food?
 Pay the heating bill or pay the phone bill?

 Changes made by governments to income tax rates and the erosion of spending on social programs have also played a role in increasing poverty in Canada.
 Total tax revenues have fallen from 36% to 31% of GDP since the mid-1990s, matched by an equivalent decline in spending on social programs.
-18 Tax cuts in Canada have been among the largest in the Organization for Economic Cooperation and Development (OECD).
+Tax cuts in Canada have been among the largest in the Organization for Economic Cooperation and Development (OECD).
 Canada's income security system is now one of the weakest among developed countries, ranking 25 out of 30 countries studied.
-19

-Programs such as the Canada Child Tax Benefit (CCTB) and the two main pillars to the federal government's retirement income programs -Old Age Security (OAS) and the Guaranteed Income Supplement (GIS) - have been working harder to fill the gaps left by the shortfall in employment earnings and private savings.20 Indeed, the decline in old-age poverty rates has slowed and reversed since the 2008-09 recession.21 However, the federal government's decision, announced in Budget 2012, to raise the eligibility age for OAS/GIS from 65 to 67 will mean that many poor Canadians approaching retirement (including those living on social assistance) will have to wait longer before accessing seniors benefits and related programs.22 And the introduction of programs such the Universal Child Care Benefit (UCCB) have actually diverted significant resources away from low-income families to upper-income families.23 unemployment insurance program in 1996 - raising the entrance requirements and reducing the duration of benefits - have had the effect of driving down the numbers served.
-This despite the fact that Employment Insurance (EI) is funded by individual workers and employers, and not by government.25
+Programs such as the Canada Child Tax Benefit (CCTB) and the two main pillars to the federal government's retirement income programs -Old Age Security (OAS) and the Guaranteed Income Supplement (GIS) - have been working harder to fill the gaps left by the shortfall in employment earnings and private savings.
+Indeed, the decline in old-age poverty rates has slowed and reversed since the 2008-09 recession.
+However, the federal government's decision, announced in Budget 2012, to raise the eligibility age for OAS/GIS from 65 to 67 will mean that many poor Canadians approaching retirement (including those living on social assistance) will have to wait longer before accessing seniors benefits and related programs.
+And the introduction of programs such the Universal Child Care Benefit (UCCB) have actually diverted significant resources away from low-income families to upper-income families.

-The "working poor" find themselves in particular difficulty due to precarious employment including inadequate pay and limited advancement opportunities.24 For instance, dramatic changes to the
+The "working poor" find themselves in particular difficulty due to precarious employment including inadequate pay and limited advancement opportunities.
+For instance, dramatic changes to the unemployment insurance program in 1996 - raising the entrance requirements and reducing the duration of benefits - have had the effect of driving down the numbers served.
+This despite the fact that Employment Insurance (EI) is funded by individual workers and employers, and not by government.